danielmateu/danielmateu/README.md

 🐶 I’m interested in create projects to help friends and familly to improve their business on the WWW.
 🌱 I’m currently learning NextJs after ReactJs -> It's a long way to the top, but I love it! 😁
-# 😅By the way, you cant take a look to my last projects, They are not projects that are going to change the world, but...
+# 😅By the way, you can take a look to my last projects, They are not projects that are going to change the world, but...

 - 🚙[SolidCamper Store](https://solidcamper.herokuapp.com/)
 - 💸[Cripto-App](https://cryptos-psi.vercel.app/)